arafah-dhrubo/bike-delivery-service-client-side/README.md

-# Bangla Bikers.
+# Miyata Bike niche website.

-This project is deployed on [Bangla Bikers](https://jaguar-authentication.web.app/).
+This project is deployed on [Miyata](https://headphone-252e3.web.app/).

 ## About the Website